RafaMMas/IberianFishHSMs/README.md

 **Figure 1** - Sensitivity analysis (i.e., partial dependence plots) for *Pseudochondrostoma polylepis* large.
-The figure shows the results for for the Fuzzy Rule-Based System to evaluate the microhabitat suitability during Spring, Summer, and Autumn.
+The figure shows the results for the Fuzzy Rule-Based System (FRBS) to evaluate the microhabitat suitability during Spring, Summer, and Autumn.

 This function generates partial dependence-like plots for microhabitat suitability models based on the provided data and selected model (Friedman 2001).
-Partial dependence plots are created by varying one variable over a range of values while averaging the model’s predictions over all the other features.
-This method isolates the effect of that single variable on the outcome, helping you see its overall effect.
+Partial dependence plots are created by varying one variable over its range of values while averaging the model’s predictions over all the other features.
+This method isolates the effect of that single variable on the outcome and thus determining the overall effect.
+The function allows employing a user defined dataset to test especific combinations of variable values.

 <br/>